AI Ready Analyzer Logo

 If you are trying to decide where to spend your $20 (or $30) a month, this is the definitive, deep-dive analysis of the Big Three.

-GPT-5.1 is C-3PO (The Generalist): He is the "iPhone" of droids.
-He's fluent in every language, polished, a bit "yappy," and obsessed with being your best friend.
-He's the one you want for general conversation and social navigation.
+• GPT-5.1 is C-3PO (The Generalist): The "iPhone" of droids.
+Fluent in everything, polished, a bit "yappy," and obsessed with being your best friend.
+The one you want for general conversation and social navigation.

-Claude 4.5 is R2-D2 (The Engineer): He's the "Workstation."
-He doesn't care about small talk; he just wants to plug into the ship's mainframe (Computer Use) and fix the hyperdrive.
-He is reliable, handles the "messy" technical work of a large repo, and rarely makes a mistake.
+• Claude 4.5 is R2-D2 (The Engineer): The "Workstation."
+Doesn't care about small talk, just wants to plug into the ship's mainframe and fix the hyperdrive.
+Reliable, handles messy technical work in large repos, and rarely makes a mistake.

-Gemini 3 is Master Yoda (The Sage): He's the "Deep Thinker."
-He's a bit slower and lives in his own ecosystem (The Force/Google Workspace), but his IQ is off the charts.
+• Gemini 3 is Gandalf (The Sage): The "Deep Thinker."
+A bit slower and lives in his own ecosystem (Google Workspace), but his IQ is off the charts.
 When you have a problem that defies logic, you go to him to "simulate the future."

 Gemini 3 (Deep Think)

 Google has retaken the crown for pure logic.
 If you ask Gemini 3 a physics riddle or a complex logic puzzle, it doesn't just answer; it simulates multiple futures.
 In our testing on the Humanity's Last Exam benchmark, it established a new high score of 44.4%.
-It is the "Yoda" of the group—it might take a moment to "meditate" (thinking time), but the result is often a level of insight the others miss.
+It is the "Gandalf" of the group; it might take a moment to "meditate" (thinking time), but the result is often a level of insight the others miss.

 GPT-5.1 (Adaptive)